-- I-95/GR4 project - Work slated for 2018 to 2023 will widen and rebuild I-95 southbound from Columbia Avenue to north of Ann Street to accommodate four general travel lanes with an auxiliary lane from Girard to Allegheny Avenues.
+- I-95/GR4 project - Work began in 2018 and extends to 2023.
+Construction widens and rebuilds I-95 southbound from Columbia Avenue to north of Ann Street to accommodate four general travel lanes with an auxiliary lane from Girard to Allegheny Avenues.

 - I-95/GR5 and GR6 - projected for 2024 to 2028 and 2015 to 2021 respectively.
 Outlined construction includes widening and reconstructing the I-676 (Vine Street Expressway) ramps with I-95 north and southbound and bridge replacement or rehabilitation for Interstate 95 from Spring Garden Street to Frankford Avenue.

-- I-95 Section AFC (I-95/AFC) - work starts in early 2018 on rebuilding and expanding 1.5 miles of I-95 from south of the Betsy Ross Bridge interchange to Ann Street.
-Construction includes reconstruction of the freeway mainlines, 11 bridges for north and southbound, and interchanges with Allegheny Avenue and Castor Avenue.
+- I-95 Section AFC (I-95/AFC) - work started in early 2018 on rebuilding and expanding 1.5 miles of I-95 from south of the Betsy Ross Bridge interchange to Ann Street.
+Partitioned into four sections, tentative construction on the final section is scheduled for 2028.
+Work includes reconstruction of the freeway mainlines, 11 bridges for north and southbound, and interchanges with Allegheny Avenue and Castor Avenue.
 This includes a new connection from the Caster Avenue on-ramp to the Betsy Ross bridge.